NEO20 Lifting Hook in Foundry

 20 January, 2020

-With the NEO20 lifting hook‘s design and geometry, this was not the case and the fail-safe design hook was able to remotely engage the lifting point via remote control, avoiding the need of any person to be dangerously close to the ladle and/or melting furnace.
+With the NEO20 lifting hook‘s design and geometry, this was not the case and the fail-safe design hook was able to remotely engage the lifting point via remote control.
+This avoided the need of any person to be dangerously close to the ladle and/or melting furnace.

 Another important issue at hand during the production process was the high temperatures and radiated heat.
 The NEO20, with its high-strength steel body, and all of its components, like the high-capacity battery had to withstand direct temperatures of up to 60ºC/140ºF during the “tapping” process.

-The NEO20 lifting hook was equipped with a load cell.
-This load cell, in combination with the eMAX remote control, transforms the NEO20 into a precise weighing scale that informed of the weight that was being lifted during the whole process.
+The NEO20 lifting hook, with its 20,000 kg/44,092 lb lifting capacity, was equipped with a load cell.
+This load cell, in combination with the eMAX remote control, transforms the NEO20 into a precise weighing scale.
+The operators were informed of the weight that was being lifted during the whole process.

 Once the ladle pours the molten metal into the mold cavity, the remaining liquid is emptied and the ladle is returned.
 Once again, the ladle is released remotely, via remote control, keeping operators at a safe distance.